Explore Jobs

 • Can you share an experience where you had to provide constructive feedback to a colleague or subordinate?
 How did you deliver the feedback, and what was the outcome?

-To prepare for an interview using the STAR method, the best way to do it is to review common behavioral and situational questions and practice your answers.
-The more you practice with the format of the STAR method, the better you’ll be at using it during an interview.
+To prepare for an interview using the STAR method, it’s beneficial to review common behavioral and situational questions and practice your answers.
+The more familiar you become with the STAR format, the more confidently you’ll respond during the interview.

 • Stress